geeksblabla/geeksblabla.com/blablas/ep23/index.md

 00:38 - What is the most interesting job that you worked in before?

-00:45 - What are challenges that you had in your career?
+00:45 - What are the challenges that you had in your career?

-00:50 - What is the greatest technologies transformation that you did in your career?
+00:50 - What is the greatest technology transformation that you did in your career?

-01:08 - How to encourage women to continue their career in the IT field?
+01:08 - How to encourage women to continue their careers in the IT field?

 01:16 - What is the change that you want to see in the future on your career and/or in the IT field?